NomadCoder101/Django-E-commerce-Portal/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache 2.0 License - see the LICENSE file for details.

 ## 📬 Support

-For support, email [your-email@example.com](mailto:cbinary07@gmail.com) or open an issue on GitHub.
+For support, email [cbinary07@gmail.com](mailto:cbinary07@gmail.com) or open an issue on GitHub.

 ## 🙏 Acknowledgments